mvsoom/thesis/writing/thesis/chapter/overview/main.typ

   u(t) ~ pi_"LF"(u(t))
 $ <eq:lfprior>
-This parametric prior serves as the basis for a more expressive and nonparametric Gaussian process prior derived in @chapter:spectral:
+This parametric prior serves as the basis for a more expressive and nonparametric Gaussian process prior derived in @chapter:pack:
 $
   u(t) ~ pi_"GP"(u(t))
 $ <eq:gpprior>